melifaro11/GenDocTools/README.md

 ### Using GenFilesMCP with MCPO in STDIO Mode

+**Note:** This alpha is not compatible with MCPO.
+Compatibility depends on approval of https://github.com/open-webui/mcpo/pull/273 which would enable passing per-session bearer tokens via headers to MCPO.

 To use the GenFilesMCP server in `stdio` mode with MCPO, you need to add it to the `config.json` file.
 Below is an example configuration:

 ```json